-A woman in her late twenties seeks information about barriers to achieving a fulfilling romantic relationship, as well as clues to the origins of a form of hypothyroid called Hashimoto’s Syndrome.
+A woman in her late twenties, Jeanine, seeks information about barriers to achieving a fulfilling romantic relationship, as well as clues to the origins of a form of hypothyroid called Hashimoto’s Syndrome.
 In the case of this ailment, the immune system attacks the thyroid.

 She describes a conflictual relationship she has with her mother, where her mother is very attacking and does not seem to wish for her happiness.
 With regards to her ailment, I am struck by the notion of her own immune system attacking her.
 I point out the core dilemma; a bodily system that is meant to protect you, is attacking you.
 Suddenly the parallel to her mother is clear.
 I sense that she must face her immune system; to ask why it has betrayed its role as her protector.
 She must also connect with her thyroid, and pour loving compassion.
 She must acknowledge how devastating it has been for the thyroid to endure these attacks, particularly from a part of the body that was meant to be a protector.

 She emerges inside the pyramid, seated in lotus, with a grin on her face.
 She then appears as a little girl, standing somewhere out in the cosmos, with her hands against a clear barrier.
 She is very sad, pouting as she presses her cheek against the barrier, then rolling across her forehead to the other cheek.
 She calls out softly for her mother.
 “Mommy?”